 In early 1941, before the Italian film had been released, at Dr. Joseph Goebbels' request, Karl Ritter and his sometime co–scriptwriter Felix Lützkendorf devised a film script about the fate of the German Embassy in "Red Madrid."
 The film had the working title of "Der Botschaft" (The Embassy).
 When the Augusto Genina film about the siege of the Alcazar by the Reds was premiered at the 1941 Venice Film Festival, and won the Mussolini Cup for excellence, Goebbels had the film screened for Ritter and other film directors in Berlin and stated that it "could not be bettered."
 The idea of a German feature film about a similar theme was dropped.
 (Gillespie, KARL RITTER; 2nd ed; pg.140–141).

 We have in our Collection two posters for the film, one from Belgium which uses the same graphic designs as one of the German film posters, a small (A4) original Spanish poster, and the DIFU (German–Italian Film Union) poster used to promote the German synchronised (dubbed) version shown in the Third Reich.
-We also own two original Italian Fotobusta large colour lobby cards for the film.
+We also own four original Italian Fotobusta large colour lobby cards for the film.
 Additionally, we own the 56 page Italian press-book for the film issued by Film Bassoli film studios in Rome, published in four languages, including English.
 We also own the DIFU German language cinema owner's guide (Werberatschlag) for the film; ten film stills from 1940/41, and six Film Bassoli photographs taken at the Spanish premiere of the film in Madrid on 28 October 1940.

 Here is the Film Bassoli English language plot summary of this exciting feature film, reproduced from our 1940 press-book: